What’s shopping in a pandemic like? Drive to your local mall

 So far, the early signs haven’t been encouraging.

-At Simon’s Town Center, which reopened Monday in Atlanta, many of the stores remained closed.
+At Simon’s Town Center at Cobb, which reopened Monday in Kennesaw, a suburb of Atlanta, many of the stores remained closed.
 Those still dark and locked by gates included Starbucks, Victoria Secret, Helzberg Diamonds and the Build-A-Bear Workshop.
 Some of the kiosks selling jewelry, cell phones and T-shirts were open, though others were closed.

 For sale at one of the kiosks: A black-and-white T-shirt emblazoned with a gas mask and the words “I Survived Coronavirus 2020.”